“When you shift your state, your whole perspective and world shifts. Problems dissolve, villains become victims and compassion kicks in.”

 So I’ll sum up by returning to some of the facts about Cindy.
 She came to my attention when she sent a very sweet email congratulating me on this website and encouraging me to continue.
 I chose her as a Kickass Canadian not only because of the work she’s committed to, but also because, when Alchemy: How to Feel Good No Matter What was chosen out of 3,000 books and won her the 2010 Next Top Spiritual Author Contest, she turned down the publishing deal and instead began distributing her book for free online.

-“What matters to me is that my book draws the right people and it helps the right people,” says Cindy.
+“What matters to me is that my book draws the right people and it helps the right people,” she says.

 With the facts out of the way, I return briefly to the questions—those little things both Cindy and I started out with.
 “I think everybody has those questions buried inside,” she says.
 “A lot of people can really ignore them for a good part of their life, especially when things are going well.
 But when things start not going so well, that’s when the questions might start to stir again.”